revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-148.Consider i have a req.txt file,Then i tried to install the packages according to my text from my local directory.How can i install packages using pip according to the req.txt file from a local directory in python?
+148. Consider I have a req.txt file, then tried to install the packages according to my text from my local directory.
+How can I install packages using pip according to the req.txt file from a local directory in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python we can use the below command
+- In python, we can use the below command

 ```python
 pip install -r /path/to/req.txt